microsoft/vscode-tslint/tslint/README.md

 # Release Notes

 ## 0.5.39
+- The status of the TSLint linter is now shown in the status line.
 - Add `tslint.nodePath` setting, which enables to load tslint from a different location than the current workspace or the globally installed npm modules`.
 - Added command to create an initial `tslint.json` file.
 - Added command to show the tslint output channel.